briansmith/ring/BUILDING.md

 BoringSSL's build system has experimental support for adding a custom prefix to all symbols.
 This can be useful when linking multiple versions of BoringSSL in the same project to avoid symbol conflicts.
+Symbol prefixing requires the most recent stable version of [Go](https://go.dev/).

 In order to build with prefixed symbols, the `BORINGSSL_PREFIX` CMake variable should specify the prefix to add to all symbols, and the